dianrong/DChain/README.md

-## Roc
+## DChain

-Roc is an Ethereum-based blockchain platform with permission control and configurable consensus mechanism.
+DChain is an Ethereum-based blockchain platform with permission control and configurable consensus mechanism.

 ## Features